cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

         .. method:: getAccent(qLenPos)

-            Return true or false if the qLenPos is at the start of an accent division
+            Return True or False if the qLenPos is at the start of an accent division.

             >>> a = TimeSignature('3/4', 3)
             >>> a.accent.partition([2,1])